 Here’s a quick comparison between the two iconic models – the Rolex Submariner and Explorer II.
 Take a look!

-However, are you looking to ‘sell Rolex’ watch in London?
-Fill up this online form now and get your free valuation shortly.
+However, are you looking to sell Rolex watch in London?
+Fill up the online form now and get your free valuation shortly.

 Rolex designed and developed the Submariner and Explorer II with a specific purpose in mind.
 The Rolex Submariner is a dive watch, made to combat the implacable pressure of 1,000ft (300m) depths.
 Since its inception in 1953, the Submariner has been one of the best diving watches of the world.

 On the other hand, Rolex introduced the Explorer II in 1971 keeping speleologists in mind.
 Similar to the original Rolex Explorer, the Explorer II watch appeals to globetrotters and adventurers of every kind.

 The difference between the Rolex Explorer II and the Submariner lies in their bezel, case and bracelet.
 To begin, the Rolex Submariner features a unidirectional coloured timing bezel, available in blue, green or black.
 The colours of the bezel indeed add good personality to one’s wrist, making it one of the defining attributes of the Submariner collection.

 Moreover, the Rolex Submariner flaunts a 40mm water-resistant Oyster case and a bracelet that is made up of solid 18ct yellow gold, 904L Oystersteel or two-tone steel and gold (Rolesor).
 However, in recent years, Rolex upgraded the Submariner’s Oyster bracelet, offering the refined Glidelock design for a perfect fit.